Mayor of London, Sadiq Khan, and Transport for London are consulting on their plans to abolish 22 entire bus routes across London.

 Route 11, connecting Fulham, Chelsea, Victoria and the City of London also faces Khan's axe.

 Many local people rely on these buses to get to work, to medical appointments, to school, to college or to the shops.
-The disruption to these established routes means forcing people back to using cars, expensive taxis and private hire vehicles, or massively increased travel times using busier buses, with day-to-day commuters, disabled people and parents with pushchairs vying for limited space.
+The disruption to these established routes means forcing people back to using cars, expensive taxis and private hire vehicles, or cause massively increased travel times using busier buses, with day-to-day commuters, disabled people and parents with pushchairs vying for limited space.

 Local Member of Parliament for the Cities of London & Westminster, Nickie Aiken, has joined forces with community activists, local councillors, neighbouring MPs Felicity Buchan (Kensington) and Greg Hands (Chelsea and Fulham) and London Assembly Member for West Central, Tony Devenish AM, to put a halt to the plans.
 But they need your help.